PPP-47 Transfer of Sick Leave Between Employees

 - Only the amount of leave which has been projected as necessary to cover each pay period will be transferred at any given time.

 - If an employee has donated 10 days and only 4 days are required for the current pay period, only 4 days will be deducted during this pay period.

 - If the disability continues into the next pay period, the remaining days will be deducted at the appropriate time.

 - Sick leave may not be transferred retroactively beyond one month.

 - For example, if no one has agreed to donate leave to an employee who has exhausted all of his/her Sick Leave Bank entitlements and has been placed on an approved leave of absence without pay, another employee may later donate sick leave to this employee.

 - Retroactive payment for the value of this leave may not be extended beyond one month.

 - Donated sick leave which has not been used by the recipient will be transferred to the Sick Leave Bank.

-- If the donor terminates employment, retires, transfers to another institution or state agency, dies, or has an insufficient leave balance to meet the eligibility criteria, all responsibility to donate this leave is voided.
+- If the donor terminates employment, retires, transfers to another institution or State agency, dies, or has an insufficient leave balance to meet the eligibility criteria; all responsibility to donate this leave is voided.

 - Any person attempting to unduly influence another employee to donate leave shall be subject to disciplinary action, and any prior agreement made to donate leave under these conditions shall be voided.